elastic/ecs/rfcs/text/0000-data_stream-fields.md

 - Stage: **1 (proposal)** <!-- Update to reflect target stage.
 See https://elastic.github.io/ecs/stages.html -->
 - Date: **TBD** <!-- The ECS team sets this date at merge time.
 This is the date of the latest stage advancement. -->

-When introducing the new indexing strategy for Elastic Agent which uses data streams, we found that adding a few "constant_keyword" fields corresponding to the central components in the new indexing strategy would be advantagous.
+When introducing the new indexing strategy for Elastic Agent which uses data streams, we found that adding a few "constant_keyword" fields corresponding to the central components in the new indexing strategy would be advantageous.

 <!--